alcatrazEscapee/chromatic/jira.md

 ### Game

 - Add tap on pipe input/output to pop up modal tooltips
-- Store last puzzle ID + the board layout in save data, and restore it if you go back to the same puzzle
 - Add an icon on the main menu that indicates you have save data available (in-progress icon)

 ### Website